tvtaerum/cGANs_housekeeping/README.md

   2.  is there a way to restart a cGAN which has not completed convergence?
   3.  are there non-random initialization values that can be useful?
   4.  how important is the source material (original pictures of faces)?
-  5.  how can I override warning messages from tensorflow?
-  6.  how can I use embedding when I have descriptions of pictures?
+  5.  how can I use embedding when I have descriptions of pictures?
-  7.  how can I vectorize from generated face to generated face?
+  6.  how can I vectorize from generated face to generated face?
-  8.  what other changes can be applied?
+  7.  what other changes can be applied?
         - adjusting optimization from Adam to Adamax for embedding
         - changing number of iterations due to memory issues
+	- shutting off Tensorflow warning messages
         - adding label to the pictures

 ### 1.  is there an automatic way to recover from "mode collapse" when learning rates or slopes are reasonable?: